top of page

 Why Do We Ignore the Obvious?

-Because we think big problems need big answers.
-But often, what we truly need is already in front of us.
+We often think big problems need big answers.
+But what we truly need is already in front of us.

 We’ve just become too busy—or too distracted—to notice.

 We trust apps more than our gut, trends more than our rhythm, and routines more than rest.
-And while technology and tools have their place, they were never meant to replace our own wisdom.
+While technology and tools have their place, they were never meant to replace our own wisdom.

 A Common Sense Tip